 If you’re staying 3 days or longer, I think choosing a location near a transportation hub makes more sense, as this enables you easy access to all of the regions of Kyoto.
 The obvious pick here is Kyoto Station, which is Kyoto’s main artery for transportation.
 Not only is it easy to get anywhere in the city from here, but it’s easy to get to Osaka and Tokyo from here.

 We also are really fond of staying just north of Kiyomizu-Gojo Station in the south part of Gion.
-We’ve done this twice now, in the exact same Airbnb, which is pictured above.
+We’ve done this three times now, staying in different units of the exact same Airbnb complex, which is pictured above.
 We’ll likely return to this Airbnb, as it works perfectly for our needs.

 For one, the Gion area is lovely, and being at its southern edge is cheaper and away from the touristy area where the hordes flock.
 Second, it’s convenient to the Keihan Line, which is our favorite railway line in Kyoto.
 Finally, it’s an easy walk to the Higashiyama District.
 As discussed below, we also like staying near Fushimi Inari for similar reasons.